GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 65. "not see that coming" Reddit hive-mind downplays Nazi threats with joke-washing amusement-washing.
 The train full of human food that Carol wants to *see coming* and the Hive Mind says they did not see that part of Carol coming.
 The train passing ABQ with bodies.
 OPERA_A https://www.youtube.com/watch?v=K6PwUG283DU train tunnel escape. tunnel vision of mindsets / hive mind/ Teachers (Walter White teacher, Nazi poisoning society of ABQ weakness) 15,240,762 views  March 1, 2022  anti-poetry anti-Authoring of Carol / Helen - and Helen's post-doctorate thesis.
 "Another Brick in the Wall Pt.
 2 (The Wall) - 1080p Remastered"

+&nbsp;

+# And also

+Just wanted to comment that a link-filled copy-pasta is an anti-copy pasta.
+Because anyone other than the author can't copy-paste embedded links (you have to "edit" to get the "source" markdown).
+So another person can't trivial copy it and paste it as is the naming of the social usage.